The Old Glen Innes/Grafton Road

 - and a great riding experience

-The Old Glenn Innes/Grafton Road dates from 1867 and provided the only access across the northern NSW ranges separating the tablelands to the west and the ocean to the east.
+The Old Glenn Innes/Grafton Road dates from 1867.
+It provided the only access across the northern NSW ranges separating the tablelands to the west and the ocean to the east.
 It remained the only access across the ranges until the Gwydir Highway opened in the early 1960s providing a faster and easier route across the Gibraltar Range.

 Interestingly, as the map below illustrates, the old route follows a southern arc whereas the new road arcs to the north: just two options of finding a traversable way across essentially the same set of ranges.